pauloarantes/art-project/README.md

 What’s the best timing?
 Now.
 Can we predict such an abstract purchase?
 Yes.
 What are purchase habits like?
-Takes 103 days for first purchase, repeats every 108 days
-How much do they spend?
-About $265
+Takes 103 days for first purchase, repeats every 108 days, and 90% of users only make one purchase How much do they spend?
+About $250
 How much money can we make?
 Conservatively, +14.3% revenue